CmrCrabs/nixdots/.github/readme.md

 - [ ] import / convert refind-minimal to nix
 - [ ] make so if toggle floating on kitty window it sets size to the floating size
 - [ ] fix sdhadow
+- [ ] fix control center margin so that it uses gaps in future
+- [ ] use gradience cli

 - [ ] AGS Setup
     - [ ] Wifi / Volume / Microphone